jordanlgraves/geneforge/README.md

 - [ ] Fine-tune an open model using `trl`, seeded with the collected traces.
 - [ ] Iterate: improved model replaces parts of the wrapper; new data refreshes fine-tuning.

-This staged strategy lets us start learning **immediately** with the OpenAI API while producing verifiable data that directly powers full RLVF in the next phase.

 ## Examples

 Example scripts are provided in the `examples` directory.
-These range from simple integration, library management, to system level orchestration.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Minimal Setup steps
 1. git clone the repo